How Arizona fits in, and how SRP is modernizing our part of the electrical grid

 - Generation.
 Electricity starts at a generator, which can be powered by burning fossil fuels, running wind turbines, capturing the sun’s energy via solar panels, collecting water energy in hydroelectric dams or harnessing it from nuclear reactors.

 - Transmission.
 After power is generated, it moves into a transmission substation that uses a transformer to “step up” (or increase) the power to extremely high voltages for transmission across long distances.
 Those very large power lines you see are transmission lines.
 This power is then stepped down (or decreased) at a transformer in a substation closer to your home.
+Factories, plants, and other industrial buildings will often have use for industrial power transformers in supplying their often high demand for energy.

 - Distribution.
 From the substation, electricity travels through wires, either through overhead or underground lines, before being stepped down again via a small transformer attached to the pole or on the ground.
 If your lines are underground, you or one of your neighbors might even have one of these little transformers in your yard.